kneath/kss/spec.md

 /*
 A button suitable for giving stars to someone.

+:hover             - Subtle hover highlight.
 .stars-given       - A highlight indicating you've already given a star.
+.stars-given:hover - Subtle hover highlight on top of stars-given styling.
 .disabled          - Dims the button to indicate it cannot be used.

 Styleguide 2.1.3
 */